 Let’s break it down and show you some examples of what different grouts do for different tiles so you understand what I am talking about:

-The grout in the photo, above, looks slightly darker – more like a really light gray which is a good idea if you don’t think you can handle it when your white grout gets dirty.
+The grout in the photos, above and below, look slightly darker – more like a really light gray which is a good idea if you don’t think you can handle it when your white grout gets dirty.
 Because it will.
 But a light color is a great option for those of you with smaller kitchens or bathrooms as it will make them appear visually larger, even if they aren’t.
 Just make sure that you keep your scrub brush handy to keep the grout clean and fresh looking.
-Conclusion – white grout makes the room feel bigger.
+Conclusion – lighter grout makes the room feel bigger.

 If brown is your jam then go ahead with the brown grout.
 Again, it is a very specific look which makes it a little less timeless than the other two, but when done well it can work and brings a graphic element to the space.
-I’ve never done it and I’m scared to do it, but it’s something to think about.
+I’ve never done it and I’m scared to do it, but it’s something to think about… especially after seeing this beaut.

 This bathroom went with a black on black scheme on the walls and it really works.
-They complimented it (and lightened it up) with a white on white scheme on the floor which helps both tiles and patterns work well together as the grout is not competing with the tile, but just adding texture and depth to it.
+They complimented it (and lightened it up) with a white and light wood vanity which helps both tiles and patterns work well together as the grout is not competing with the tile, but just adding texture and depth to it.

-Now when you go with a black tile and a white grout you are going to see that visually (like with white tile and black grout) things start looking a bit more busy and you do make out the shapes of the tiles more so than you would if it was all tonal.
-Still a very pretty look which we love.
+Now when you go with a black tile and a white grout you are going to see that visually (like with white tile and black grout) things start looking a bit busier and you do make out the shapes of the tiles more so than you would if it was all tonal.
+Still, a very pretty look which we love.

 So, what is your favorite combo?
 Do you love the monochromatic of the white on white and black on black or do you think you could get behind mixing in some brown grout with your black or white tiles?
 In case you still aren’t sure we created these little cheat sheets to help you next time you have to make some serious grout decisions.